-Trading derivatives is one of the best ways to take your investing to the next level.
+Trading derivatives is a popular way to take your investing to the next level.
 With derivatives, you can add leverage to your trades, speculate on the future price of non-traditional assets, or create complex trades across currencies.
 While derivatives add some risk, they can also dramatically increase your returns from investing.

 Derivatives can be tricky to understand when you’re just starting out with trading them.
 In this guide, we’ll explain how you can get started trading derivatives right away and highlight our three favorite brokerages for buying and selling contracts.
-We’ll also explain everything you need to know about the different types of derivatives that are commonly available so you can better decide what style of derivative trading is right for you.
+We’ll also cover the basics about the different types of derivatives that are commonly available so you can better decide what style of derivative trading is right for you.

 On this Page: